waaeer/perl-sql-http-console/README.md

 Based on Mons Andersen's [AnyEvent HTTP-Server-II](https://github.com/Mons/AnyEvent-HTTP-Server-II) and Salvador Fandiño García's [AnyEvent::PgPool](https://metacpan.org/release/AnyEvent-Pg).
 Please install them from github and CPAN respectively.

+Also contains a "Lite" version is DBI-based and has no nontrivial prerequisites.
+It contains a single-threaded non-event simple homebrew HTTP server.

+Javascript libraries (Jquery and Jsonp) are packed inside.

 ## Usage